whosmatt/pwm-fan-cm3588-docker/README.md

-# pwn-fan-cm3588-docker
+# pwm-fan-cm3588-docker
-Dockerized version of the application below.
+Dockerized version of the application by [vijaygill](https://github.com/vijaygill/pwm-fan-cm3588).
 Intended to be used and configured via docker-compose.
 NVME monitoring is not available in this fork but can be implemented.